kandrefs/SuperbatGUI/README.md

   - ffmpeg (cli)
   - ffprobe (cli)
   - ffplay (cli)
+  - Graphics for GUI
+  - QcTools
+  - VirtualDub 2

 Instructions on how to build will be posted at a later time